CPJKU/msmd/README.md

 take a look at [our corresponding repository](https://github.com/CPJKU/audio_sheet_retrieval).

 **Dataset Update 01-17-2019**:
-We recognized alignment errors in a few pieces which are caused by problems with Lilypond (in particular with pieces containing "Da capo").
+After working with the dataset for a while we recognized alignment errors in a few pieces which are caused by problems with Lilypond (in particular with pieces containing "Da capo").
 The problem usually affected the alignment towards the end of a piece.
 Unfortunately, this is hard to detect and therefore also to fix automatically